Advertiser Disclosure

 American Express Membership Rewards

-What else does the Amex Platinum offer?
-You’ll also receive cell phone protection, rental car coverage, trip delay and trip cancellation insurance, purchase protection, return protection, and extended warranty protection.
+The Amex Platinum card also provides additional perks such as cell phone protection, car rental loss and damage insurance, trip delay and trip cancellation insurance, purchase protection, return protection, and extended warranty protection.

 As far as annual credits go to help offset the annual fee, this card has plenty (note that some benefits require enrollment):

-That’s over $1,500 worth of annual credits that you will receive each and every year in exchange for the card’s $695 annual fee, so most cardmembers who use these perks will come out ahead before factoring in the card’s other awesome benefits.
+That’s over $1,500 worth of annual credits that you’ll receive each and every year in exchange for the card’s $695 annual fee (rates & fees), so most cardmembers who use these perks will come out ahead before even factoring in the card’s other awesome benefits.

 Now, Meet That Minimum Spend!

-No matter what card you sign up for, the most valuable part is the sign-up bonus.
-With that in mind, make sure you have a plan to hit the minimum spend required to earn that bonus, usually within 3 to 4 months of being approved.
+No matter which card you apply for, the most valuable part is the welcome offer.
+With that in mind, make sure you plan to hit the minimum spend required to earn that bonus, usually within 3 to 4 months of being approved.

 Just make sure to have a plan so that you don’t have to spend more than you usually would just to earn the bonus.
 Luckily, you can earn points for virtually all of your spending, including cell phone, cable, utility, insurance, and other bills.
 And don’t forget streaming services like Spotify, Apple Music, Netflix, and Hulu, as well as rideshare options like Uber and Lyft!

-If you need a boost to hit the minimum spend, you can use a service called Plastiq to pay bills that otherwise don’t accept credit cards.
-There’s a small service fee to use the service, but it can be worth it to earn that initial sign-up bonus.
+If you need a boost to hit the minimum spend, you can use services such as Plastiq to pay bills that otherwise don’t accept credit cards.
+There’s a small service fee to use the service, but it can be worth it to earn the initial welcome offer.
 You can use Plastiq to pay rent, a mortgage, a student loan, and more.

 Our Favorite American Express, Capital One, and Citi Cards

-After you’ve worked your way through the Chase cards, chances are you’ll want to dive into American Express Membership Rewards, Capital One Miles, and Citi ThankYou Rewards in the future — and you really should!
+After you’ve worked your way through the best Chase cards, chances are you’ll want to look into other transferrable points programs.
+These include American Express Membership Rewards, Capital One Miles, and Citi ThankYou Rewards, among others.

 Doing this will let you further diversify your points portfolio and earn points for even more trips in the future.
-But the question remains: which cards are best from the other major issuers?
+But the question remains: Which cards from the other major issuers are best?

 Best American Express Membership Rewards Card

 On the American Express side, we highly recommend the American Express® Gold Card.
-It earns 4x points per dollar spent on U.S. supermarkets (up to $25,000 per year, then 1x thereafter) and at restaurants worldwide (up to $50,000 per year, then 1x thereafter), 3x points per dollar on flights booked directly with the airline or through AmexTravel.com, and 1 point per dollar everywhere else.
+It earns 4x points per dollar spent on U.S. supermarkets (up to $25,000 annually, then 1x) and at restaurants (up to $50,000 annually, then 1x), 3x points per dollar on flights booked directly with the airline or through AmexTravel.com, and 1 point per dollar everywhere else.

-And while the card has a $325 annual fee (see rates and fees), it’s largely offset by the card’s up to $120 per year in dining credits, and up to $120 in Uber Cash per year.
+While the card has a $325 annual fee (rates & fees), it’s largely offset by the card’s dining credits and Uber Cash each year.
 Enrollment is required for these credits.

 American Express® Gold CardTerms Apply / Rates & Fees